-The Trait-based hypothesis better captured adults' partner choices than the Behaviorbased hypothesis, suggesting that adults evaluated potential partners based on the traits they attributed to each individual.
-Moreover, adults' partner choices deviated from the predictions of statistical information alone in three out of the four scenarios.
-It is particularly striking to compare the scenarios of (1) choosing between a nice familiar colleague and a new colleague in a Majority Nice company and (2) choosing between a mean familiar colleague and a new colleague in a Majority Mean company.
-In both scenarios, the expected utilities of the two options were similar, and the predictions from statistical information alone suggest a slight preference for the nice familiar individual (choosing it 60% of the time) in the first scenario, and a slight preference for the new individual (choosing it 60% of the time) in the second scenario.
-However, adults' actual behaviors exaggerated these preferences: They were much more likely to choose the nice familiar individual (90% of the time) in the first scenario, suggesting that adults might be "risk averse" when one of the options involved a "sure gain" - a familiar individual known to be nice - and therefore more likely to avoid the risky option (the new individual) and stick with the "sure gain" (the nice familiar individual).
-They were much more likely to choose the new individual (85% of the time) in the second scenario, suggesting that adults might be "risk seeking" when one of the options involved a "sure loss" - a familiar individual known to be mean - and therefore more likely to "gamble" or take a risk to sample a completely new individual from the group.
+The trait-based hypothesis better captured adults' partner choices than the behavior-based hypothesis, suggesting that adults evaluated potential partners based on the traits they attributed to each individual.
+Moreover, adults' partner choices deviated from the predictions of statistical information alone in three of the four scenarios.
+It is particularly striking to compare the scenarios of (a) choosing between a nice familiar colleague and a new colleague in a Majority Nice company and (b) choosing between a mean familiar colleague and a new colleague in a Majority Mean company.
+In both scenarios, the expected utilities of the two options were similar, and the predictions from statistical information alone suggest a slight preference for the nice familiar individual (choosing that individual 60% of the time) in the first scenario and a slight preference for the new individual (choosing that individual 60% of the time) in the second scenario.
+However, adults' actual behaviors exaggerated these preferences: They were much more likely to choose the nice familiar individual (90% of the time) in the first scenario, suggesting that adults might be risk-averse when one of the options involved a sure gain-a familiar individual known to be nice-and therefore more likely to avoid the risky option (the new individual) and stick with the sure gain (the nice familiar individual).
+They were much more likely to choose the new individual (85% of the time) in the second scenario, suggesting that adults might be risk-seeking when one of the options involved a sure loss-a familiar individual known to be mean-and therefore more likely to gamble or take a risk to sample a completely new individual from the group.
 Thus, in addition to statistical information, adults' partner choices might also be affected by risk considerations.
-This finding is reminiscent of the findings of prospect theory and the framing effect (Kahneman & Tversky, 1979; Tversky & Kahneman, 1986), although the methodologies we used in the present study were somewhat different as we did not ask participants to choose between two options with the exact same utilities.
+This finding is reminiscent of the findings of prospect theory and the framing effect (Kahneman & Tversky, 1979; Tversky & Kahneman, 1986), although the methodologies we used in the current experiment were somewhat different given that we did not ask participants to choose between two options with the exact same utilities.

 Adults' predictions about their chosen partners were affected by the base rate and the individual-level information.
 Consistent with the base rate, adults predicted that a partner from the Majority Nice company was more likely to be nice than a partner from the Majority Mean company.
-We hypothesized that the base rate information would only affect adults' predictions if they chose the new individual.
+We hypothe-sized that the base rate information would affect adults' predictions only if they chose the new individual.
 However, we did not find an interaction of base rate and the partner they chose (the familiar individual vs. the new individual), potentially because we did not have enough power to detect such an effect.
-Consistent with the individual-level information, participants were more likely to predict the partner to be nice if they chose the nice familiar colleague over the new colleague, but their predictions did not differ when they chose the mean familiar colleague vs. the new colleague.
+Consistent with the individual-level information, participants were more likely to predict the partner to be nice if they chose the nice familiar colleague over the new colleague, but their predictions did not differ when they chose the mean familiar colleague over the new colleague.